He told me that I’m lost.

 If going against societal, familial, and cultural norms to follow my truest desires means I am lost, I am certain I am lost in the right direction.

-My life manifests as an unfolding journey, and not some stale imitation of how someone told me to live.
+I want my life to manifest as an unfolding journey, not as a stale imitation of how someone told me how to live.
 Like an artist before a blank canvas, I am the one who fills in the white space with all the things I find beautiful, including that which breaks my heart.

 I have witnessed beauty and pain and everything that falls in between.
 I have been humbled and have been found dancing in the cotton candy painted sky with others like me.